Editorial note

 What fails first in a surge?

-Usually standard drift and calendar congestion: inconsistent early screens, slow first responses, or managers overloaded with basic conversations.
+Usually standard drift and calendar congestion: inconsistent early screening, slow first responses, or managers overloaded with basic conversations.
 Structure the top of funnel and audit with samples.

 Which metrics matter most?